 Restaurant meals are usually good value, and the service and food are generally good, whether you opt for local or international cuisine, and maids and other domestic help are also available at very low cost.

-Brazil is a model country for the rest of the world, with having now experienced decades of successful democratic governments, and peaceful living for its citizens, with no enemies or threats of terror.
+Brazil is a model country for the rest of the world, with having now experienced decades of successfull democratic governments, and peaceful living for it's citizens, with no enemies or threats of terror.

 Brazil truly is one of the most beautiful, exotic and diverse countries in the world.
 From the world class cities of Rio de Janeiro and Sao Paolo, to the amazon, the beaches of the north east and the African influences of the state of Bahia, Brazil is a country that you could take a lifetime to explore to to appreciate it's full beauty.
 What better place to make your holiday home, or real estate investment.